alex-shmukler/GitHubRepositories/README.md

 # git-hub-repositories

-.NET MVC &amp; AngularJs Application to search for GitHub Repositories using GitHub API.
+.NET MVC &amp; AngularJs Application to search for GitHub repositories using GitHub API.
 The results can be saved into the Http session storage and shown on the Bookmarks page.

 ### Notes: